ianarawjo/ChainForge/README.md

 Unlike these projects, we are focusing on supporting evaluation across prompts, prompt parameters, and models.

-## How to collaborate?
+# How to collaborate?

-We are looking for open-source collaborators.
-The best way to collaborate, at the moment, is simply to implement the requested feature / bug fix and submit a Pull Request.
+We welcome open-source collaborators.
 If you want to report a bug or request a feature, open an [Issue](https://github.com/ianarawjo/ChainForge/issues).
+We also encourage users to implement the requested feature / bug fix and submit a Pull Request.

 _(If you are an investor or funder, send us a message via email.)_